Vaish1795/SpeakyBird/README.md

 # Speaky Bird

 SpeakyBird is a modified version of the famous Flappy Bird game, but with speech recognition.
-The game is controlled by saying the commands displayed on the screen and these commands are customizable.
-To recognize the voice commands Fasterwhisper model is used.
+This version is inspired by the [SmileyBird](https://github.com/mert-o/FlappyBird) project.
+Unlike SmileyBird, here the game is controlled by saying the commands displayed on the screen.
+These commands are customizable.
+To recognize the voice commands [Faster-Whisper](https://github.com/SYSTRAN/faster-whisper) model is used.

 ## Installation (Tested on Ubuntu 22.04.4 LTS and Windows 10)
 **Speech recognition works faster on Ubuntu than Windows making the game more enjoyable.**

 1. Clone the repository using `git clone https://github.com/Vaish1795/SpeakyBird.git`

 **!!
 Do not directly run the requirements file as it will not install openai whisper and faster whisper properly.
 Some packages in the openai whisper are not compatible with the higher version of the faster whisper resulting in conflicts.
-Follow the steps (Tested on Ubuntu)**
+Follow the steps (Tested on Ubuntu and Windows)**

 **Anaconda/Miniconda users**
 -First, create a new Conda environment and activate it: